hafizur-rahman/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 96-114)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 96-114)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer (code line 98).
+The model includes RELU layers to introduce nonlinearity (code line 99~102).

 #### 2. Attempts to reduce overfitting in the model